pivotal/docs-tap/scc/authoring-supply-chains.md

 setting `packageinstall.spec.paused: true`.

-With the installations paused, further live changes to templates/supply chains are persisted until the `PackageInstall`s are reverted to not being paused.
+With the installations paused, further live changes to templates/supply chains are persisted until you revert the `PackageInstall`s to not being paused.
 To persist the changes, follow the steps outlined in the earlier sections.